hakkabon/Lexer-FSA/README.md

 ## Features

 - **NFA and DFA** — first-class, type-safe representations backed by a single `State<T>` enum
-- **Regular expressions** — compile regex strings to automata via Thompson's construction or Berry-Sethi's position automaton
+- **Regular expressions** — compile regex strings to automata via Thompson's construction, Berry-Sethi's position automaton, or Antimirov's partial-derivative automaton
 - **Powerset (subset) construction** — determinize any NFA into an equivalent DFA
-- **DFA minimization** — token-class-aware Hopcroft's algorithm (in progress)
+- **DFA minimization** — two independent algorithms: token-class-aware Hopcroft partition refinement (`DFSA.minimize()`, in progress), and Brzozowski's double-reversal algorithm (used internally by the Antimirov construction, and available standalone)
 - **Token tracking** — extended state maps final states to `TokenClass` values; designed for multi-pattern lexers
 - **DAWG / trie union** — build a minimal DFA from a set of literal strings using a Directed Acyclic Word Graph
 - **Alphabet intervals** — transitions carry compact character ranges, not flat character sets